 This function is already programmed into equipment and can significantly impact how systems operate during a refrigerant leak – highlighting important system behaviors operators should understand.

-Mitigation Mode turns on automatically when the system detects a refrigerant leak inside the unit, typically near the indoor coil.
+Mitigation Mode activates automatically when the unit’s refrigerant detection system identifies a leak inside the unit, typically near the indoor coil.
 Leaks that occur outside the unit or in piping are not detected and won’t trigger this mode.

 Mitigation Mode activates automatically when a refrigerant leak is detected inside the unit, at the indoor coil.
 Leaks that occur outside the unit or in piping are not detected and won’t trigger this mode.

-When activated, the system shifts into a safety response designed to do two things: reduce the amount of refrigerant in the air and eliminate any risk of ignition.
+When activated, the system shifts into a safety response designed to do two things: reduce the number of refrigerants in the air and eliminate any risk of ignition (UL Solutions).
 The system remains in this mode until the leak condition clears and, in some cases, continues for a short delay before returning to normal operation.

 Want a step-by-step breakdown?
 View our infographic on how Mitigation Mode works.